Shannon Lundgren

 Shannon Lynn Lundgren (née Fluhr) is an American politician who sits in the Iowa House of Representatives.

 Early life

 On April 4, 1972, Lundgren was born in Dubuque, Iowa.

 Education

 Lundgren attended Midwest Travel & Hospitality Institute and became a certified travel agent.

 Career

 Lundgren's career started in the travel industry.
 From 1996 to 2001, she was a sales manager of Eagle Ridge Inn and Resort.

 Since 2006, she is the co-owner of Trackside Bar & Grill.
+Lundgren is passionate about passing a smoking ban in Iowa casinos.

 Lundgren is a member of the Iowa Republican Party.

 In 2018, her political career began when she won the election to become a Representative in the Iowa State House of Representative.
-She represents district 57.
+In July 2026, Lundgren wrote a character letter on official Iowa House of Representatives letterhead to the court on behalf of David John Lehmann, who had been convicted of molesting a child, asking the judge to consider his positive character and community involvement when imposing his sentence.
+The decision drew criticism from members of the community and others, with critics arguing that a state legislator should prioritize the interests and safety of victims of child sexual abuse; Lundgren nevertheless defended her decision to write the letter.
+She represents district 65.

 Personal life

 Lundgren's husband is Charlie.
 They have two children.
 Lundgren and her family reside in Peosta, Iowa.